Allegheny Landing Background

-Allegheny Landing is an approximately 2.7-acre site situated between the Roberto Clemente and Andy Warhol Bridges on the northern bank of the Allegheny River across from Downtown Pittsburgh.
-It is a jewel in the riverfront park system; a green sanctuary enveloped by an enormous urban-and-natural amphitheater, with the city skyline as its backdrop and the Allegheny River and three Sister Bridges taking center stage.
+Allegheny Landing is an approximately 2.7 acre site between the Roberto Clemente and Andy Warhol Bridges on the northern bank of the Allegheny River across from Downtown Pittsburgh.
+A jewel in the riverfront park system, and possibly one of Pittsburgh's most photographed riverfront parks, this green sanctuary is enveloped by an enormous urban-and-natural amphitheater with the city skyline as its backdrop and stunning views of the Allegheny river.

-We held the second public meeting #2 in person on Aug 8 when the design team presented three conceptual alternatives for the park.
+The second public meeting was held on August 8, 2023.
+During the meeting, the design team presented three conceptual alternatives for the park.
 You can see the full presentation in the video below and find the presentation document under the Documents section.

 Click to watch the full presentation recording!